Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 - invert the settings and set ! for the Dns.
 If using D0 to D3, this will become D!0 to D!3 with D!0 being the original D3 content
 - add Dns for X and Y axes with D4 and D5
 - add Dn for tool D6

+The B"robotType=..." parameter already sets this Dn structure.
+This default can be modified with Dn parameters afterwards.

 # BC table/table example